masih4/Foot_Ulcer_Segmentation/README.md

 5- final results will be saved inside `results/final` folder

 ## Results
-To derive the results, we used the Medetec foot ulcer dataset [1] for pre-training.
-Then we used the training set of the MICCAI 2021 Foot Ulcer Segmentation Challenge dataset [2] (810 images) as the training and validation set.
-The reported results in the following table are based on the test set of the Foot Ulcer Segmentation dataset (200 images).
+To derive the results in the following table, we used the Medetec foot ulcer dataset [1] for pre-training.
+Then we used the training set of the MICCAI 2021 Foot Ulcer Segmentation Challenge dataset [2] (810 images) as the training set.
+The reported results in the following table are based on the validation set of the Foot Ulcer Segmentation dataset (200 images).
+For the challenge submssion, we used the entire 1010 images of the train and validation set to train our models.

-Segmentation results on the Kumar dataset:
 | Model                             | Image base Dice (%)  | Dataset based Dice (%)  | Dataset based IOU (%)      |
 | --------------------------------  |:--------------------:|:-----------------------:|:--------------------------:|
 | VGG16  [1]                        |         -            |   81.03                 |   -                        |